United States, Massachusetts, Cambridge - 04/30/2019 (PRDistribution.com)

 “The whole encounter changes for the patient, the family, and the staff- suddenly it can be part of a game and not another medical intervention,” affirms Dr. Jose Prince, the System Chief of Acute Care Surgery and Pediatric Surgery at Northwell Health, New York.

 “Millions of needles are performed every day.
 These results demonstrate that Smileyscope’s VR outperformed current tertiary standard-of-care for these often-traumatic procedures.
 Needles are a huge concern for children, parents and clinicians, and Smileyscope can transform these encounters,” explains Dr. Evelyn Chan, pediatrician and the CEO of Smileyscope.

 Smileyscope’s award-winning VR experience has been enthusiastically adopted by clinicians at top hospitals and clinics in Australia and the U.S. In the study, 92% of children and 93% of caregivers wanted Smileyscope for their next procedure.

-About Smileyscope Smileyscope is an award-winning healthcare technology company, founded by medical doctors, who saw the need to improve medical interventions for patients.
-It was recently awarded as a Pediatric Impact Health winner at South By Southwest (Austin, Texas, USA) and gold at the University of California at San Francisco Stanford Pediatric Accelerator Shark Tank (San Francisco, California, USA).
-It is jointly headquartered in Cambridge, Massachusetts, USA, and Melbourne, Victoria, Australia, and has been generously supported by the Australian Government through an Accelerating Commercialisation grant awarded in 2018.
+Smileyscope is a leading healthcare technology company.
+Smileyscope has won multiple awards including a Webby (Winner – 2019), the Pediatric Impact Health competition at South By Southwest (Winner – 2019), and the University of California at San Francisco Stanford Pediatric Accelerator Shark Tank (Gold Prize – 2019).
+Jointly headquartered in Cambridge, Massachusetts, U.S. and Melbourne, Victoria, Australia, Smileyscope was founded by two physicians and is generously supported by the Australian Government through an Accelerating Commercialisation grant.